 - Free slots for further contact blocks due to integrated mounting monitoring

-Since I don’t sell any kind of control products, you’ll have to talk to your local Siemens representative to get pricing and availability.
+Since I don’t sell control products, you’ll have to contact your local Siemens representative to get pricing and availability.

 If anyone has any experiences with these products that they would like to share, please leave a comment!